volkszaehler/mbmd/README.md

-# A HTTP interface to the Eastron SDM-MODBUS smart meter series
+# A HTTP interface to MODBUS smart meters

-This project provides a http interface to the Eastron SDM smart meter series with MODBUS interface.
-These smart meters are available in many flavours - make sure to get the "MODBUS" version.
-The meters exposes all measured values over an RS485 connection, making it very easy to integrate it into your home automation system.
-This repository contains software that reads the values over the RS485 connection and provides a HTTP interface to access them.
+This project provides a http interface to smart meters with a MODBUS interface.
+Beside the EASTRON SDM series, the software also supports the Janitza B23 DIN-rail meters.
+The meters provide all measured values over an RS485 connection.
+The software reads the measurements and wraps them into a HTTP interface, making it very easy to integrate it into your home automation system.
 Both a REST-style API and a streaming API are available.

 ## Suported Devices:

 The meters have slightly different capabilities.
-The SDM630 offers a lot of features, while the smaller devices only support basic features.
+The EASTRON SDM630 offers a lot of features, while the smaller devices only support basic features.
 This table gives you an overview (please note: check the manuals for yourself, I could be wrong):